Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Lineonic Hybrid X-Cube Order

 \subsection{Hybrid Order}

 The model is defined on a cubic lattice with a $\ZZ_4$ qudit on each $x$ and $y$ edge, and two qubits on each $z$ edge.
 The Hamiltonian of the model is

 where

-Note that the X-Cube model is defined on a dual square lattice compared to that of Sec. \ref{3foliatedZ4Z2}.
+Note that the X-Cube model is defined on the dual cubic lattice compared to that of Sec. \ref{3foliatedZ4Z2}.
 The vertex terms of the X-Cube model satisfy, $\bs A_{v,x}^{XC} \bs A_{v,y}^{XC} \bs A_{v,z}^{XC}=1$.
 Furthermore, because of the hybridization, the vertex term of the toric code $\bs A_v$ squares to $\bs A_{v,z}^{XC}$ of the X-Cube model, and the cube term $\bs B_c$ of the X-Cube model squares to a product of two $\bs B_{p}$ plaquettes.